Azzyypaaras/MythicMetals/PATCHNOTES.md

 ### Translations

+- Added tag translations for most tags
 - German translations are now available (thanks Kurty00!)
 - Russian translations are now updated
 - Ukrainian translations are now available
-- A sidenote is that the Macedonian, Korean, and LOLCAT translations
+- A sidenote is that the Macedonian, Korean, and LOLCAT translations are out of date following these major reworks

 # 0.20.0-alpha6